AhmadMHawwash/forge/goals/code-review.md

 - Are there tests for the important functionality?
 - Do tests cover edge cases and error conditions?
 - Will these tests catch regressions if code changes?
-- Is the code written in a way that's easy to test?

 ### REVIEW PROCESS